TheCubeDAO/Documentation/cubits.md

-*The DAO refers to one or more blockchain addresses that effectively capture and accrue values across the game, that will be eventually controlled by the $CBIT token holders.*
+*The DAO refers to one or more blockchain addresses that effectively capture and accrue values across the game, that will be eventually controlled by the Cubit token holders.*